OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 UEFI network boot process
 =========================

-In this section we describe how a computer doing an UEFI_ network PXE_ boot will download a bootloader_ file from the network TFTP_ server and execute it.
+In this section we describe how a computer doing an UEFI_ network PXE_ boot will download a bootloader_ image file from the network's TFTP_ server and execute it.
-For 64-bit UEFI_ systems the file name convention is ``BOOTX64.EFI``, and it is located at the standard path ``/efi/boot/`` on a bootable drive.
+For 64-bit UEFI_ systems with the x86-64_ architecture,
+the boot file name convention is ``BOOTX64.EFI``.
+This file is located in the folder ``/boot/efi/`` on a bootable drive.
-Other CPU architectures are listed in the UEFI_specification_ section 3.5.
+Other CPU architectures than x86-64_ are listed in the UEFI_specification_ section 3.5.

 The Linux boot process is explained in detail in `Guide to the Boot Process of a Linux System <https://www.baeldung.com/linux/boot-process>`_ and `Differences between grubx64 and shimx64 <https://www.baeldung.com/linux/grubx64-vs-shimx64>`_.

-The PXE_ bootloader_ image ``BOOTX64.EFI`` configured in your DHCP_ server (see below)
+The PXE_ bootloader_ image ``BOOTX64.EFI`` defined in your :ref:`DHCP_server_UEFI_configuration`,
-executes in the computer's UEFI_ capable NIC_ adapter.
+and it is executed in the client computer's UEFI_ capable NIC_ adapter.
 The image ``BOOTX64.EFI`` will subsequently download another image ``grubx64.efi`` from the TFTP_ server.

 The ``grubx64.efi`` will now attempt to download GRUB2_ configuration files in order using the following rules,